joereddington/joereddington.github.io/diary/index.md

 ## 27/07/22 16:19 to 16:37, Delores code +EQT
 * Working through the reasoning.
 * Rewriting the plan rather than the code
+## 28/07/22 06:14 to 07:13, Hello  +EQT
+* Delores
+I'm excited to get back into a routine, and to publish that damn book.
+I'm worried I'll have another messed up day

+* Food Planning
+  * Salad for lunch.
+I'll put that together.
+  * BBQ for dinner.
+Indirect heat.
+Sausages but also carrots, potatoes, that sort of thing.
+    * Take the stoves out and do veg on the top.
+* Wrote up the thing
+* Did a really nice cherry-pick of a git commit, feel like a guru.

+## 28/07/22 07:13 to 07:27, (.)
+Write up blog for move the WWW stack to AWS https://github.com/eQualityTime/Public/issues/139 +EQT
+* Drafted and published.

+## 28/07/22 07:27 to 07:35, (A) Send Invoice to GNSA https://github.com/eQualityTime/Home/issues/123 +EQT
+* I forgot to put the extra charge in the TOR template!
+Task added

+## 28/07/22 07:35 to 07:47, (A) Set up payments in unity and message Sarah  +EQT
+* Okay, open quickbooks and open unity and make it happen.

+Ah, out of time.
+But I like the rhythm we have going here.

+## 28/07/22 09:54 to 10:29, (A) Set up payments in unity and message Sarah  +EQT
+* Got very confused about vim.
+* Quickbooks NOT responding so I have to sort seperately.

+## 28/07/22 10:29, (B) Ring Unity Bank about signatories again on: https://github.com/eQualityTime/Home/issues/119 +EQT
+I'm set up for this, but I think it should probably be done when I'm prepping dinner.

+## 28/07/22 10:29 to 10:53, Staff email  +EQT
+## 28/07/22 10:53 to 11:10, Publish Book +EQT
+* Published.

+## 28/07/22 11:12 to 11:46, (A) Set up payments in unity and message Sarah  @quickbooks +EQT
+* Private mode was needed for Quickbooks.

+## 28/07/22 11:46 to 12:17, (B) Ring Unity Bank about signatories again on: https://github.com/eQualityTime/Home/issues/119 +EQT
+* Having a really productive day actually

+## 28/07/22 12:32 to 12:51,  Working on Unity Bank +EQT

+## 28/07/22 12:51 to 13:02, (C) Write thank you cards for Styal
+Okay then.

+## 28/07/22 13:02 to 13:12, Fix book publishing. +EQT
+## 28/07/22 13:12 to 13:15, (C) Work on: Review all policies https://github.com/eQualityTime/Public/issues/57 +EQT
+Looked at the oldest couple, but we are in a fairly good space.

+## 28/07/22 13:16, (D) 10 Activate Dropbox on the desktop : https://github.com/eQualityTime/Home/issues/120 +EQT

+## 28/07/22 13:18 to 13:27, Take a breath +EQT
+17 things left.
+Three hours left as well.
+That's pretty good.

+Been really good on food, exercise.
+Focus.
+All great.
+## 28/07/22 13:27 to 13:50, (D) 10 Create google ads campaign for OVF . https://github.com/eQualityTime/Public/issues/131 +EQT
+* Small progress, written into the github issue.

+## 28/07/22 13:51 to 14:45, (D) 20 Write an email newsletter for trustees on: https://github.com/eQualityTime/Home/issues/116 +EQT
+* Done!

+## 28/07/22 14:46 to 15:14,  +EQT business social media

+## 28/07/22 15:41 to 15:44, last 20 minutes.
+End of a good day.  +EQT
+Ticked off the git thing.
+Gave everything a time.
+There's probably less than a day's  work left here.

+## 31/07/22 13:59 to 15:08, Working on personal list for a bit.

+# The 8th - mostly a wash - was too tired to get much done

+## 08/08/22 07:04 to 07:54, Working +EQT
+* Lots of fixing IT and general getting my head back in gear.
+* Fancying the look of some of the curry's PC's

+## 08/08/22 10:18 to 10:45, Delores +EQT
+I am excited about crushing everything.
+I'm scared this will be another false start.

+## 08/08/22 12:37 to 13:10, Sorting boxes.  +EQT
+## 09/08/22 06:48 to 07:55, Hello.
+Email day!  +EQT
+## 09/08/22 10:10 to 12:04, Email +EQT
+## 09/08/22 12:05 to 13:00, Making lunch.
+## 09/08/22 13:00 to 13:49,  Emails +EQT
+## 09/08/22 13:49 to 14:07, Need a break
+## 09/08/22 14:07 to 15:16, Emails +EQT
+* Working upstairs because frying.
+## 09/08/22 15:16 to 16:10, Talking to line manager +EQT